Montana/new-mac-developer-essentials/README.md

 # new-mac-developer-essentials
-A bash cript made for installing all the essentials a developer needs
+A bash script made for installing all the essentials a developer needs if they've bought a new mac, or just starting out.